Monitor Kubernetes from ScratchΒΆ

 helm install robusta robusta/robusta -f ./generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME>

 Test clusters tend to have fewer resources.
-To lower Robusta's resource requests, set isSmallCluster=true.
+To lower Robusta's resource requests, set isSmallCluster=true

 helm repo add robusta https://robusta-charts.storage.googleapis.com && helm repo update

-helm install robusta robusta/robusta -f ./generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME> --set isSmallCluster=true
+helm upgrade robusta robusta/robusta -f ./generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME> --set isSmallCluster=true \

 Verifying InstallationΒΆ